tud-sumo/docs/docs/index.md

 ## Contact

-TUD-SUMO is developed by Callum Evans in the DIAMoND lab of TU Delft.
-For any questions, feedback or bug reports, please contact Callum Evans or submit a query using the form [here](https://forms.office.com/e/pMnGaheier).
+TUD-SUMO is developed in the DAIMoND lab of TU Delft.
+For any questions or feedback, please contact Callum Evans at <span class="highlight"><i>c.evans@tudelft.nl</i></span>.
+Bug reports can be created in the GitHub repository: [github.com/tud-sumo/tud_sumo](https://github.com/tud-sumo/tud_sumo/).

+## Acknowledgements

+TUD-SUMO is part of the research under the project "<i>AI in Network Management</i>," funded by Rijkswaterstaat, grant agreement nr.
+31179439, under the label of ITS Edulab.

 ## Citations